What is a Buffer Strip?

-The Buffer Law was passed in 2015 and requires landowners to install buffer strips along State Protected Waters and Pubic Drainage Ditches.
-In addition to providing habitat for many forms of wildlife, buffer strips filter nutrients, sediment and other pollutants from surface water runoff.
+The Buffer Law was passed in 2015 and requires landowners to install buffer strips along State Protected Waters and Public Drainage Ditches.
+In addition to providing habitat for many forms of wildlife, buffer strips filter nutrients, sediment, and other pollutants from surface water runoff.

 The SWCD offers free technical assistance for: buffer width flagging, planting guidance, compliance certificates, assistance with alternative practices.
 Use the links below to find out additional information related to the buffer law- if you can’t find the answer to your question call us, we are happy to help!

 The Isanti SWCD monitors compliance and reports to the county through the Buffer Compliance Tracking Plan that was adopted on September 18, 2017.

 Isanti County Zoning is responsible for the enforcement of the law.
 Buffer Law State Statue Chapter 85 103F.48.

 Wondering if you need to install a buffer?
 Check this map: https://www.dnr.state.mn.us/buffers/index.html

 - Require a 50-foot average width, 30-foot minimum width continuous buffer of perennially rooted vegetation.

 - Buffers are measured from the top or crown of the bank.
 Where there is not defined bank, measurement must be from the edge of the normal water level.

 - Buffers must be in place by November 1, 2017.